Decision on whether to extend lockdown or not in Mizoram to be taken today

 He said discussions are being held among top officials to step up measures to bring them home safely.

-Official sources said Mizorams lone Lok Sabha member C Lalrosanga, who is currently in the national capital, was making efforts to ensure safety of 600 odd Mizo people stranded outside the state.
+Official sources said Mizoram's lone Lok Sabha member C Lalrosanga, who is currently in the national capital, was making efforts to ensure the safety of 600 odd Mizo people stranded outside the state.

 The sources said he has personally spoken to the authorities of at least 20 states, where students, workers, travellers and patients along with their attendants from Mizoram are stuck due to lockdown.